Skip to main content

 Restart Core after changing mapping files.
 If you are using an existing disc, check the Core logs to see the exact ID Zaparoo scanned before writing the mapping.

 Core does not write anything to the disc.
-Completely blank discs usually will not work because Linux has no UUID or label to report.
+Blank discs do not work because they contain no volume UUID or label to read.

 Troubleshooting